urbanadventurer/Android-PIN-Bruteforce/README.md

 This method uses the USB HID interface to provide keyboard input to the locked phone.
 The USB HID Gadget driver provides emulation of USB Human Interface Devices (HID).

-### Requirements:

-- Attacking Android phone
-- Locked Android phone (Android )
+[Nethunter phone] ---[USB cable emulates keyboard]--->  [Locked Android phone]

+## All you need

+- Nethunter phone (or any Android with HID kernel support)
-- USB OTG (On The Go) cable/adapter
+- USB OTG (On The Go) cable/adapter.
+Usually a USB Male Micro-B to male USB A adapter.

-Tested with :

-- Samsung S5 with Android 6.0.1
+- Locked Android phone
-- Oneplusone with Kali Nethunter on LineageOS
+- That's all!

 ### Benefits

+- You can use a Nethunter phone
 - You don't need a USB Rubber Ducky
-- You can use a Nethunter phone
-- You can easily modify the backoff time
+- You can easily modify the backoff time to crack other types of devices
 - It works!

 ## Roadmap

+- [DONE] works
+- [DONE] detects USB HID failures
 - progress bar
 - colour
 - brute n digit PINs

 ## Known Issues

-- battery is low, on screen popup. does not receive enter/keys.
+- The locked phone will miss keyboard input (PIN attempts) when the battery is low, and an on-screen popup appears.
-- can't detect when it unlocks
+- This cannot detect when it unlocks

-## Comparioson of methods to unlock a locked Android phone
+## Comparison of methods to unlock a locked Android phone

 ### Regular phone users